couchbaselabs/ToDoLite-Android/tutorial.md

 In the next section, you will add user authentication with Sync Gateway.
 You can choose to use Facebook Login or Basic Authentication for this workshop.

-### STEP 12: Sync Gateway Basic Authentication
+### STEP 9: Sync Gateway Basic Authentication

 Currently, the functionality to create a user with a username/password is not implemented in ToDoLite-iOS or ToDoLite-Android.
 But you can create one using the ToDoLite-Web app, the demo app is available at `http://todolite-web.herokuapp.com` and is connecting to the same Sync Gateway instance.

-Once a user account has been created, you should now be able to provide those credentials to the Authenticator class on Android:
+Create a new user account on the [signup page]().

+Back in the iOS app in AppDelegate.m, refactor the `startReplications` method to provide a username and password:

 - rename the `startReplications` method to take the login credentials as arguments `startReplicationsWithBasicAuth(String username, String password)`
 - refactor the method to use those credentials to instantiate a new `authenticator` of type Authenticator